-Snowy Hydro is proud to be a partner of the Clontarf Foundation, an organisation that assists young Aboriginal and Torres Strait Islander men across Australia in education, life skills, self-esteem and ultimately bettering employment prospects.
+Snowy Hydro is proud to be a partner of the Clontarf Foundation, an organisation that assists young Aboriginal and Torres Strait Islander men across Australia in education, life skills, self-esteem and ultimately bettering their employment prospects.

 By tapping into the boys’ love and passion for Australian Rules and/or Rugby League, the Clontarf Foundation attracts students to the program and encourages school attendance.

 More than 80% of the Foundation's Year 12 leavers remain in employment or further study 12 months after completing their schooling.